 The big day has finally arrived, and you’re ready to move into your new place.
 Huge excitement all around.
-It’s time to get your moving essentials in order because… This is it!
+It’s time to get your moving day essentials in order because… This is moving day!

 To make a move out to your own house a breeze, we’ve pulled together a helpful list to get you started.

 This one is going to save you time and your back.
 Trust me.
 Rent one, buy one, but no matter what, make sure you have one for moving day.
 It’s great for all your moving boxes (if you need free moving labels, you can grab ours here).

 Especially after we bought forearm straps (see next part).

 These are worth their weight in gold!
 It’s how we were able to move from one house to another without using any movers.